-A more recent contribution that continues to spark discussion is the notion of the intersectionalities, or the interlocking matrix of domination.
+Ida Wells-Barnett explored what it meant to be female and Black in the United States.
+Her work established her as one of the earliest feminist theorists. ing matrix of domination.
 In all societies, privilege or lack of privilege is determined by multiple social factors, such as gender, age, race, sexual orientation, and religion.
 Patricia Hill Collins (2000), among other feminist theorists, drew attention to these interlocking factors, demonstrating that it is not just wealth that influences how we navigate our daily lives in any society.

 Queer Theory Traditionally, sociologists and other researchers have assumed that men and women are heterosexual.
 They either ignored other sexual identifications or treated them as abnormal.

 Yet as French social theorist Michel Foucault (1978) has pointed out, what is regarded as normal or even acceptable human sexuality varies dramatically from one culture to another, as well as from one time period to another.
 Today, in queer theory, sociologists have moved beyond narrow assumptions to study sexuality in all its forms.